Hiring Contractors

 What a proper quote includes

-A legitimate quote isn't a number on a napkin.
-It should include: full company name, address, GST/HST number, and licensing information; a detailed scope of work describing exactly what's being done; itemized costs for labour and materials; specific product and brand references where applicable; start and completion dates; payment schedule; what's specifically excluded from the scope; warranty terms; and the contractor's insurance and liability coverage.
+A legitimate quote should include: full company name, address, GST/HST number, and licensing information; a detailed scope of work; itemized costs for labour and materials; specific product and brand references where applicable; start and completion dates; payment schedule; what's specifically excluded from the scope; warranty terms; and the contractor's insurance and liability coverage.

 Red flags

-- Dramatically lower than other quotes.
-Not a little lower โ dramatically.
+• Dramatically lower than other quotes.
 A quote that's 30-40% below the others isn't a bargain, it's a warning.

-- Cash-only or significant discount for cash.
-Usually means no insurance, no warranty, no tax receipts, and no recourse if things go wrong.
+• Cash-only or significant discount for cash.
+Usually means no insurance, no warranty, no tax receipts, and no recourse.

-- Requests more than 15% upfront.
-Standard practice is small deposits with progress payments tied to completion milestones.
+• Requests more than 15% upfront.
+Standard practice is small deposits with progress payments tied to milestones.

-- Vague scope or "we'll figure it out as we go."
-Every item that's not in writing is a potential change order.
+• Vague scope.
+Every item not in writing is a potential change order.

 How to compare quotes fairly

 Quotes for the same project can look wildly different because contractors include different things.
-To compare them fairly, create a spreadsheet with every line item across all three quotes.
-Where one contractor includes something another omits, ask both to clarify.
-Often the "cheapest" quote is actually the most expensive once you add in everything that was excluded.
+Create a spreadsheet with every line item across all three quotes.
+Often the cheapest quote is actually the most expensive once you add in everything that was excluded.

 Payment structure that protects you

 Never pay the full amount upfront.
-A reasonable payment schedule for most Canadian renovation projects: 10-15% deposit to hold the start date, 25-30% when materials are delivered or demolition is complete, 25-30% at substantial completion of rough work, and the final 25-30% only after full completion and your inspection.
+A reasonable payment schedule: 10-15% deposit to hold the start date, 25-30% when materials are delivered or demolition is complete, 25-30% at substantial completion of rough work, and the final 25-30% only after full completion and your inspection.
 Hold back at least 10% until all deficiencies are addressed.